8ctopus/php-sandbox/README.md

 ## features

-- Alpine Linux, Apache, php-fpm and MariaDB (LAMP)
+- `Alpine Linux`, `Apache`, `php-fpm` and `MariaDB` (LAMP)
 - php `8.3`, `8.2`, `8.1`, `8.0`, `7.4` along with the most commonly used extensions
 - Just works with any domain name and https is configured out of the box
 - Support for multiple virtual hosts
-- PHP code cleanup
+- php `code cleanup` using `php cs fixer`
-- PHP code static analysis
+- php code static analysis using `phpmd` and `phpstan`
-- Profile php code with [SPX profiler](https://github.com/NoiseByNorthwest/php-spx) or Xdebug
+- profile php code with [SPX profiler](https://github.com/NoiseByNorthwest/php-spx) or Xdebug
 - Apache and php configuration files are exposed on the host for easy edit
-- All changes to configuration files are automatically applied inside the container (hot reload)
+- all changes to configuration files are automatically applied inside the container (hot reload)
-- Xdebug is configured for step by step debugging and profiling in Visual Studio Code
+- `Xdebug` is configured for step by step debugging and profiling in Visual Studio Code
-- Javascript step by step debugging in Visual Studio Code
+- `javascript` step by step debugging in Visual Studio Code

 ## architecture